tkalmi/Sanajahti-solver/README.md

 #### Features to be implemented (possibly)
 -----------------------------------------
-- Program could try to remove words that were not found in Sanajahti's own dict$ For the time being program wastes time inputing words that Sanajahti do$
+- Program could try to remove words that were not found in Sanajahti's own dictionary For the time being program wastes time inputing words that Sanajahti do$
 - Program could work around ads independently and start a new game when possibl$
 - getopt_long arguments, e.g. --help